 To use IPython for parallel computing, you need to start one instance of the controller and one or more instances of the engine.
-Initially, it is best to simply start a controller and engines on a single host using the ipcluster command.
-To start a controller and 4 engines on your localhost, just do:
+Initially, it is best to start a controller and engines on a single host using the ipcluster command.
+To start a controller and 4 engines on your local machine:

-More details about starting the IPython controller and engines can be found here
+More details about starting the IPython controller and engines can be found here.